Basic Tools And Equipment

 - a good circular saw with carbide blade generally used for rough cuts

-- perhaps a table saw of ridged construction and one general purpose carbide blade along with one fine cut carbide blade
+- perhaps a table saw of rigid construction and one general purpose carbide blade along with one fine cut carbide blade

 - a small 10″ portable saw

-- hand plane like the rabbit plane and the block plane
+- hand planes like the rabbit plane and the block plane

 - a router with carbide tip bits is used to shape material edges with different profiles – trimming laminate when doing counters